"So, I looked up Finasteride on Google and I get all sorts of results and I don’t know what to believe..."

 There have been some reports of cases of Finasteride being associated with an increased risk of prostate cancer.
 Fortunately, this claim has been consistently disproved by a variety of studies and, in some cases, Finasteride has been shown to decrease the chances of developing prostate cancer by up to 25%.
 In terms of screening for prostate cancer, Finasteride can lower the Prostate Specific Antigen blood test, making it falsely reassuring - so it is advised to let your GP know that you are taking Finasteride, and they will usually halve the age-adjusted reference range when screening for prostate cancer to account for this.

 There have also been reports of mood alteration and depressive side effects of Finasteride which could possibly persist after stopping the medication.
-Whilst a direct causal link has not been proven linking Finasteride with depression, out of an abundance of caution Sons do not prescribe Finasteride to those with untreated or moderate to severe anxiety or depression.
+Whilst a direct causal link has not been proven linking Finasteride with depression, out of an abundance of caution Sons do not recommend Finasteride for those with untreated or moderate to severe anxiety or depression.

 A full list of potential side effects can be found in the Sons patient information leaflet here.